 If you are in any of these positions, this book serves as a versatile and quick reference guide for almost any startup you’ll be dealing with.
 It can also be used to diagnose typical startup problems.

-It is also a Creative Commons project, which means you can use it as training material for your startups without any additional cost.
+This book is a Creative Commons project, which means you can use it as training material for your startups without any additional cost.

 This book is not for students trying to learn in a classroom environment.
 You’ll have to go out and use this book in the real world with real customers to get anything out of it.
 So if your teacher just handed this to you, get ready to get kicked out of the building to go talk to customers.